Greginkansas/-openhab-openhab1wiki/Explanation-of-items.md

 ## Label text

-The label text is used on the one hand side to display a description for the specific item e.g. in the sitemap, on the other hand to format or transform the output of the item.
-If you want to display a special character you have to mask it with it a '%'.
-So to display one '%' write '%%'.
+The label text has two purposes.
+First, this text is used to display a description of the specific item (for example, in the sitemap).
+Second, it can be used to format or transform output from the item (for example, making DateTime output more readable).
+If you want to display a special character you must mask the character with a '%'.
+So, to display one '%' enter the text '%%'.

 ### Formatting